 Drass does not have much to offer from the point of view of a tourist but it has plenty to offer for the trekkers and hikers, since this town is the base for several high altitude Himalayan treks that go through the surrounding regions.
 Like most of the villages and towns in this part of the Himalayas, Drass also has its own mosque which can easily be spotted from anywhere in the town.

 Accommodation options in Drass are surprisingly on the higher side since there are only limited guest houses and a few better looking guest houses which claim to be hotels.
 Drass is a place where very few people opt to spend the night as most travellers just stop here for lunch en-route to Kargil and explore the lanes and by-lanes while the food is getting cooked.

 There are plenty of dhabas and small restaurants that serve really good food at very economical prices.
 Drass is also the best option for anyone travelling towards Kargil to grab a bite if they are vegetarian because finding a pure vegetarian place to eat in Kargil is near impossible.
 There are also a couple of bakeries selling biscuits and local sponge cake which is a must have.

-The town of Drass is a must stop place for all travelers en-route to Kargil because it is not very often that a traveler can lay claim to have traveled and had lunch if not spent a night in one of the coldest places inhibited by humans.
-Drass is a place that will be liked more by the traveler and less by the tourist.
+The town of Drass is a must stop place for all travellers en-route to Kargil because it is not very often that a traveller can lay claim to have travelled and had lunch if not spent a night in one of the coldest places inhibited by humans.
+Drass is a place that will be liked more by the traveller and less by the tourist.